cgntanriverdi/cgntanriverdi/README.md

 ## Hi there 👋

-My name is Ali Cagan Tanriverdi and I am currently a freshman in Bilkent University.
+My name is Ali Cagan Tanriverdi, and I am currently a freshman at Bilkent University.